Sustainability Trends in Maritime

 The EU began funding the Nautilus initiative in 2020, which aims to develop an “integrated marine energy system” that will use liquified natural gas.
 The end goal of the initiative is to build technology that replaces internal combustion engine-based generators.
 These are currently being used with a solid oxide fuel cell-battery hybrid set.

-Once the engines are developed, they will be capable of turning the LNG into electricity to power the battery without burning the gas.
-This is beneficial because both the fuel cell and the battery are what propel the ship, and the harnessed chemical energy from the LNG is even more powerful when used this way than if it was burned — providing even stronger power from an even more sustainable source.
+Once engineers develop the engines, they will have the capability to convert LNG into electricity to power the battery without the need for burning the gas.
+This approach is advantageous because both the fuel cell and the battery drive the ship, and utilizing the chemical energy from LNG in this manner results in even more potent power from a highly sustainable source.

 Challenges for implementation